 Best Apps for Students With Dyslexia

-Even after remediating our kids’ dyslexia with research-based reading methods (LINK) some of our kids still prefer to be able to listen to text.
-Some people just learn better auditorily.
-This category of app includes a variety of what is known as text-to-speech because they literally take the text and convert it to sound – reading aloud to the listener.
+Even after remediating our kids’ dyslexia with research-based reading methods some of our kids still prefer to be able to listen to text.
+Apps and programs of this nature are known as text-to-speech technology because they literally take the text and convert it to speech – reading aloud to the listener.

 Apps that read text aloud, especially those that highlight words as they go make reading a more pleasant and more productive experience.
 There are also apps that can read PDF documents aloud, apps that convert pictures of text to readable text through optical character recognition (OCR),